9-9-0/OpenCouture-Dev/DEVNOTES.md

 # Dev Notes
+- 9/26 :
+	- Checkout works for Bodega.
+Next step: clean up code, optimize it, convert to OOP
 - 9/25 :
 	- Finished up the prototype for bodegaSEL.py.
 Works...almost.
 Damn third party payment solution providers...
 	- Figure out how to load CC info into that shopify payment box.
 Doesn't work like traditional input fields.